Data Generators for Learning Systems Based on RBF Networks: Data generator

 \subsection{Generating new data}

-Once we have a generator (produced by function rbfGen) , we can use it to generate new instances.
-By default the method generates with class values proportionally to the number of class values in the training set of the generator, but the user can specify the desired class distribution as a parameter $p$.
+Once we have the generator (produced by function \textit{rbfGen}), we can use it to generate new instances.
+By default the method generates new instances labeled with class values proportionally to the number of class values in the training set of the generator, but the user can specify the desired class distribution as a parameter vector $p$.

-A data generator consists of a list $L$ of parameters describing Gaussian kernels and information on attribute transformations $T$.
+A data generator consists of a list $L$ with parameters describing Gaussian kernels and a list $T$ with information about attribute transformations.
 Recall that information for each kernel $k$ contains the location of kernel's center ${\bf t}_k$, weight of kernel $w_k$, class value $c_k$, and estimated standard deviation $\Sigma_k$.
-An input to newdata function are also parameters $size$ specifying the number of instances to be generated, $p$ the desired distribution of class values, $var$ controlling the width of the kernels, and $defaultSpread$ as the width of the kernel if estimated width is 0.
+An input to function \textit{newdata} are also parameters $size$ specifying the number of instances to be generated, $p$ the desired distribution of class values, $var$ specifying a method for setting the width of the kernels, and \textit{defaultSpread} as the substitute kernel width in case the estimated width in certain dimension is 0.

-Function starts by creating an empty data set $D$ (line 2) and than generates instances with each of the kernels stored in the kernel list $L$ (lines 2-11).The weight of the kernel $k$, the desired class probability $p_k$, and the overall number of instances to be generated $size$ determine the number of instances $g$ to be generated with each kernel (line 4).
-The weight of the kernel is normalized with the weights of the same class kernels $\frac{w_k}{\sum_{i=1}^{|L|} w_i \cdot I(c_i = c_k)}$, where $I()$ presents an indicator function.
+Function starts by creating an empty data set $D$ (line 2) and than generates instances with each of the kernels stored in the kernel list $L$ (lines 2-11).The weight $w_k$ of the kernel $k$, the desired class probability $p_k$, and the overall number of instances to be generated $size$ determine the number of instances $g$ to be generated with each kernel (line 4).
+The weight of each kernel is normalized with the sum of weights of the same class kernels $\frac{w_k}{\sum_{i=1}^{|L|} w_i \cdot I(c_i = c_k)}$, where $I()$ is an indicator function, which returns 1 if its argument is \textit{true} and 0 otherwise.
 The width of the kernel determines the spread of the generated values around the center.
-By default we use the spread as estimated from the training data (line 5).
-Zeros in individual dimensions are optionally replaced by value of parameter $defaultSpread$.
-For kernel width it is also possible to use the generalization of Silverman's rule of thumb for multivariate case (line 6) \cite{Hardle00}.
-In this case the covariance matrix used is diagonal, i.e., diag$(w_1, ...w_a)$, and kernel width in each dimension is set to
+By default we use the spread estimated from the training data (line 5).
+Zero spread in individual dimensions is optionally replaced by the value of the parameter \textit{defaultSpread}.
+To set kernel width it is also possible to use the generalization of Silverman's rule of thumb for multivariate case (line 6), but in our experiments this did not work well for data sets with more than 4 attributes.

-where $n$ is the sample size (in our case number of training instances that activate the particular kernel, and $\sigma'_j$ is the estimated spread in that dimension.